hydroshare/hydroshare/hs_access_control/management/commands/README.md

 * You can use either the name or numeric id for either groups or communities.
 * **You are required to use an id** when a name is not unique.
 * **All commands are idempotent.** Repeating a command has no effect.
+* **This does not protect against violating access control rules.** E.g., you must assure that:
+    * Every community has at least one owner.

 Examples: